 Helping Vegan Restaurants Thrive

-If there’s anyone in the world who deserves massive respect, it’s vegan restaurant owners.
+If anyone in the world deserves massive respect, it’s vegan restaurant owners.
 There’s no harder way to make a living than owning a restaurant, and vegan restaurants in particular are especially challenging.

-And yet there are hundreds of vegan restaurants around the world, each of them taking on these overwhelming challenges in order to make it easier for people to eat healthful food that’s compassionately and sustainably produced.
-If there’s anybody in the world who deserves help at every turn, it’s a vegan restaurant owner.
+And yet there are hundreds of vegan restaurants around the world, each of them taking on these overwhelming challenges in order to make it easier for people to eat healthful food that’s compassionately produced.
+If anyone could ever use a hand, it’s a vegan restaurant owner.

 Because the work of keeping a restaurant going is so overwhelming, very few of these restaurateurs have the time and skills needed to optimize their online presence.
 There are at least a half-dozen Internet-related tasks that every vegan restaurant needs to take care of, or risk losing significant business.
-They must set up listings on Google Business Places and top restaurant directories.
-Having a Facebook fan page is likewise essential, and probably an Instagram account too.
-And finally, every restaurant should have its own dotcom domain name and website.
+They must set up listings on Google Maps, TripAdvisor, and HappyCow.
+Facebook fan pages and Instagram accounts also matter.
+And finally, every restaurant should have its own Dotcom domain name and website.
 In cases when the name is already taken, just tack on the city, as in “JoesPlaceMilwaukee.com.”

 Fortunately, it’s a quick job to cover these bases, by registering the business with the above platforms.
 If you have the time, you can do this essential but easy work for free.
 Just meet with the restaurant owners to confirm they want your help.
 Most will be grateful beyond belief.

 Next, take some photos of the restaurant and its food.
 Confirm its operating hours, phone number, and other contact info.
 Then create profiles with Google Business, Happy Cow, Facebook, Yelp, and TripAdvisor.
 Once you’ve set all this up, schedule another meeting with the owner and hand over control of the accounts.
-All of this takes just an hour or two to do.
-Yet it could well make the difference between the restaurant succeeding or going out of business.
+None of this takes much time, yet it could well make the difference between the restaurant succeeding or failing.

 I also write restaurant reviews.
 Lots of them.
 Anytime I find a vegan restaurant I especially like, I find the place on Google Maps, write a review, and upload some photos of their food.
-I can’t tell you how deeply restaurant owners appreciate customer reviews.
+I’ve been floored by the gratitude restaurant owners have expressed for these reviews.
 On several occasions when I’ve gone back after writing my review, I’ve been profusely thanked by the restaurant owner who has recognized me from my account photo associated with the review.

 Finally, if you are associated with a local vegetarian group, consider publishing a food guide for your city.
-Try Vegan PDX publishes a complete guide to all the vegan food available in Portland, Oregon.
-But even a double-sided sheet of paper listing the very best local options would be a fantastic resource for aspiring vegans in your community.
-Whether your local foods guide is grandly ambitious or quick-and-dirty, you should also find a way to post it online in order to maximize its audience.
+If all you do is create a double-sided sheet of paper listing your city’s best options, that’s still a valuable resource.
+Whether your local foods guide is grandly ambitious or quick-and-dirty, you should find a way to post it online in order to maximize its audience.
+Just keep in mind that, since restaurants are always starting up or going out of business, you probably ought to revise the guide at the start of each year and include the year in its title.
+And keep print runs small so you’re not stuck with a bunch of outdated copies at the end of every year.

 Building the Local Vegan Community in Your City